Meals and free weekend food from Feeding America BackPack program.

 Many students will also be referred by school counselors.
 Regardless of which child is selected, all support provided is free and confidential.
-The school will see to it that the student is discreetly given a food pack to take home.
-No one wants the child to feel from their peers like are being singled out.
+The school will see to it that the student is discreetly given a food pack to take home over the weekend.
+Or they may also be given free groceries for a holiday or for their vacation periods as well.
+The service is confidential as no one wants the child to feel from their peers like they are being singled out.

-In addition to providing food packs from Feeding America, many needy children, their parents and siblings will be referred to local food banks, non-profits and pantries for additional assistance.
-A counselor can also direct families to other resources such as food stamp outreach, summer meals, discounted lunches, and senior citizen nutrition programs.
+In addition to providing food packs from Feeding America, many needy children, their parents and siblings will be referred to local food banks, non-profits and charitable pantries for additional assistance.
+A counselor can also direct lower income families to other resources such as food stamp outreach, summer meals, discounted lunches, and senior citizen nutrition programs.

 Many of the schools that hand out the BackPacks were chosen as the region where they are based, or the make up of the students, have proven a need.
 Participating schools can be selected according to their respective rates of free/reduced lunch program participation.
-Many of the Feeding America BackPack program locations and schools are also located in neighborhoods with limited access to charitable services such as soup kitchens or food pantries.
+Many of the Feeding America BackPack program locations and schools are also located in neighborhoods with limited access to charitable services such as soup kitchens or free food pantries.

 Another key is self-sufficiency.
 So resources are dedicated to reaching out to the entire family to assist them in accessing other financial or nutrition services that may be provided by your local food bank and outreach centers.

 A number of free items can be provided in the Feeding America Back Packs.
 The items need to be easy to prepare, long lasting and so called shelf stable.
 Some of what families may find in a backpack includes breakfast bars, cereal, diced apple fruit cups, pudding, sliced pears, beef stew, chili, sunflower seeds, applesauce, and mixed fruit cups.
 Beverages can also be provided too, and include water and apple, grape or orange juice.